Headgum: Doughboys

 Doughboys features Mike Mitchell and Nick Wiger reviewing chain restaurants.
 The show has featured appearances from Sarah Silverman, for the review of McDonald's breakfast; Ike Barinholtz, for the review of Top Round Roast Beef; Haley Joel Osment, for the review of Quiznos; and Gillian Jacobs, who joined the Doughboys for their fourth review of Taco Bell.
 Premiering on May 21, 2015, as part of the Feral Audio network, Doughboys transitioned to Headgum in April 2018 following the shutdown of its previous provider.
 As of March 2025 the Doughboys Patreon account is the 18th most popular among podcast Patreons, with over 13,000 patrons.

 Brian Reinhart of The Dallas Observer lauded the mix of humor and food criticism evident in the podcast, describing Mitchell and Wiger as "Americas funniest food critics".

 Dynamic Banter

 Hosts and friends, Mike Falzone and Steve Zaragoza tackle a different topic each week and – once monthly – present a movie commentary episode labelled "The Commentarium".
 Dynamic Banter is a continuation of the hosts prior podcast, Cloverfeels, and debuted on May 5, 2016 – reaching 150 episodes in April 2019.

+Exploration: LIVE!

+Charlie Bardey and Natalie Rotter-Laitman explore some of the most (and least) pressing ideas, theories, axioms, and concepts out there.